16th Tetrahedron Symposium

 - Understand the current state of research and the challenges to future discovery.

-- Present your latest research as a poster (or a possible oral presentation)
+- Present your latest research as a poster.

 - Network with the editors of the Tetrahedron journals, meet with international colleagues, visit the trade stands and grow your LinkedIn connections.